-- 29 The development of the TOE is applicable to phase 2 of the life cycle and can be split into two sections: - IC design - Cryptographic Support Software Development - 30 IC design: IC design takes place across two locations, the Inside Design Centre in East Kilbride Scotland (EKB), and the design centre in Rousset France (RFO).
-The main project design team is located in EKB but some modules or libraries may originate in RFO. - 31 Cryptographic Support Software Development: The Toolbox development takes place within the Inside Design Centre in France.
+- The development of the TOE is applicable to phase 2 of the life cycle and can be split into two sections: - IC design - Cryptographic Support Software Development - 30 IC design: IC design takes place across the Inside Design locations.
+The main project design team is located in RFO but some modules or libraries may originate in any of the Inside Design centres.
+Any sharing of information (data transfer) is achieved through a secure FTP link. - 31 Cryptographic Support Software Development: The Toolbox development takes place within the Inside Design Centre in France.

-To ensure security of both EKB and RFO, IC design takes place within a secure environment, access is controlled with full traceability.
+To ensure security of the TOE development, IC design takes place within a secure environment, access is controlled with full traceability.
 A dedicated security person is on site at all times.
 The IC and Toolbox development is achieved using appropriate development tools running on a secure network, all access to tools and data are controlled using appropriate restrictions and passwords, the full details are shown within the evidence provided for the ALC class.
-On completion of the design database, the data is transferred from EKB Design to RFO Dataprep to allow for generation of the Photomasks used to manufacture the TOE.
+On completion of the design database, the data is transferred from the Design centre to RFO Dataprep to allow for generation of the Photomasks used to manufacture the TOE.
+Delivery once again is through a secure FTP link.